Phone: (510) 508-0035 (texts welcome)

 Making a change in your career can be a daunting undertaking.
 You may feel like something is not working in your career, or you want to make a change, but you have no idea how to start.
-Many of us feel stuck.
-I act as a safe partner on the journey to help explore possibilities without judgement and get you moving.
+Many of us feel stuck and that feeling doesn’t go away without some kind of action.
+I serve as a safe partner on the journey to help explore possibilities and get you moving.

 Regardless of what kind of transition you may be contemplating, we can figure out where you are in the 3-phase cycle and develop a strategy for making a successful change.

-- Implementation – This is where the action happens.
-We put a plan together with steps to achieve your goals, and I act as an accountability partner to help you stay on track, making adjustments as needed.
+Personal Narrative Development - This is where the action happens.
+We use the plan to roll into Resume and LinkedIn creation developing your Narrative (how do I talk about myself) that sets you up for confident networking and interviewing.
+I act as an accountability partner to help you stay on track, making adjustments as needed.

 Working Parents: My struggles as a working mother in the tech industry trying to find a reasonable compromise between parenting and career have developed into a dedication to supporting working parents.
 I have experience with exiting and reentering the workforce, as well, having been a stay-at-home parent for 10 years and can provide guidance in seeking out creative solutions to resolve conflicting priorities of being both a parent and a professional.

-My 15 years of technical project management experience on a wide-variety of products from electronic toys to educational and training software to cloud-based healthcare services, has led to a strong understanding of the landscape of career options in the Bay Area.
-I have worked in higher education and coached individuals who have been laid off from industries including: biotech, banking, tech companies, non-profits, retail and more.
+My 15 years of technical project management working with a variety of products and employers has led to a strong understanding of the landscape of career options in the Bay Area.
+I have worked in higher education and small businesses and coached individuals from industries including: biotech, banking, tech companies, higher-ed, law enforcement, non-profits, retail and more.
 This breadth of experience means I can quickly orient myself to your unique situation and get to the heart of the issue so we can start seeking solutions.

-I have an M.A. in Counseling with a career specialization from Saint Mary’s College of California and a B.S. in Business Administration from Haas School of Business, UC Berkeley.
-I am an NCDA Certified Career Counselor.
-I am a member of a number of professional organizations which support my ongoing learning including: National Career Development Association (NCDA), Bay Area Association for Psychological Type (BAAPT) and the American Counseling Association (ACA).
+I am a Certified Career Counselor (CCC) by the National Career Development Association and have an M.A. in Counseling with a career specialization from Saint Mary’s College of California as well as a B.S. in Business Administration from Haas School of Business, UC Berkeley.
+I am a member of a number of professional organizations which support my ongoing learning including: National Career Development Association (NCDA), Bay Area Association for Psychological Type (BAAPT) and Career Thought Leaders (CTL)..